5.4 Diagnostic Frameworks and Differential Diagnosis

 | What must be ruled out? | Exclusions prevent unsafe conclusions | Delirium, medical illness, medication effects |

-Comorbidity is common, but overdiagnosis is also common.
-The fact that a person meets criteria for more than one disorder does not remove the need to explain the relationship among symptoms.
+Comorbidity is common, but so is overdiagnosis.
+Meeting criteria for more than one disorder does not remove the obligation to explain the relationship among the symptoms.
 Anxiety may be secondary to trauma, depression may follow substance use, attention problems may reflect sleep deprivation, and irritability may reflect pain, family stress, or mood dysregulation.
+The EPPP rewards the answer that explains the mechanism rather than stacking labels.

 Developmental context changes diagnosis.
-Children may show anxiety through somatic complaints or irritability.
-Older adults may show depression through cognitive complaints or loss of interest.
-Neurodevelopmental conditions require attention to early history, adaptive functioning, educational records, and informant data.
-A diagnosis that ignores developmental expectations is likely to be weak.
+Children often express anxiety through somatic complaints or irritability; older adults may show depression through cognitive complaints or anhedonia rather than reported sadness.
+Neurodevelopmental conditions require early history, adaptive functioning, educational records, and informant data, because by definition onset is in the developmental period.
+A diagnosis that ignores developmental expectations is weak.

-Culture and identity also affect diagnostic reasoning.
-A culturally responsive assessment asks about the person's explanation of the problem, community norms, migration or discrimination stress, language, family roles, religion, healing practices, and barriers to care.
-The goal is not to avoid diagnosis.
-The goal is to diagnose accurately without pathologizing culturally normative experience or overlooking real distress.
+Culture and identity also shape diagnostic reasoning.
+The DSM-5-TR Cultural Formulation Interview (CFI) prompts the clinician to ask about the person's explanation of the problem, community norms, migration or discrimination stress, language, family roles, religion, healing practices, and barriers to care.
+The goal is not to avoid diagnosis; it is to diagnose accurately without pathologizing culturally normative experience or overlooking genuine distress.

 - Identify the core syndrome and the most impairing symptoms.